buke/quickjs-go/README.md

 * Evaluate script
 * Compile script into bytecode and Eval from bytecode
 * Operate JavaScript values and objects in Go
-* Invoke Go function from JavaScript
+* Bind Go function to JavaScript async/sync function
 * Simple exception throwing and catching

 ## Guidelines